Unlimited PTO: Pros and Cons That Every HR Specialist Should Know

 The policy won’t completely exclude leave management from HR’s responsibilities, but it’d make the process a lot less tedious.

-This helps improve the HR function and makes it possible for concerned stakeholders to focus on things that matter.
+This helps improve the HR function and makes it possible for concerned stakeholders to focus on things that matter, such as strategic workforce management and enhancing other employee benefits.

 When implementing an unlimited PTO policy, it’s not ideal to only consider its benefits and ignore the drawbacks associated with it.
 Here are a few noteworthy disadvantages of having an unlimited paid time off policy: